EricMFischer/karatsuba-multiplication/README.md

 ## Motivation

-The motivation for recreating this algorithm is to realize the ingenuity of Gauss's trick which led to one of the more efficient multiplication algorithms used today.
+The motivation for recreating this algorithm is to realize the ingenuity of Gauss's trick which reduced the number of necessary multiplication operations in the algorithm from 4 to 3, leading to one of the more efficient multiplication algorithms used today.

 ## Acknowledgements